SPRING Classes begin January 31, 2022

 Should parents attend and participate in the classes?

 Absolutely!
 Parents are an integral part of class in the younger years.
 As students get older, they participate by themselves, but parents take part in the classes towards the end of each lesson.
 For all classes, parents are asked to include active music making in their child's life.
-Sing along with the CD in the car.
+Sing along with the music in the car.
 Play echo games, making up patterns, as we do in class.
 Put the picture cards or notation games on your refrigerator and play identification games with them as you get ready for dinner.
 More structured practice is required when the children get to Music Makers: At the Keyboard.

 Children and parents can have so much fun at home and in the car with Musikgarten songs and dances.
 In class you learn the songs, but at home is where you really have fun with the songs and dances.
 It's a great family bonding time.
 It allows children and parents to share in the experience at home.

-After being in the program for a while, you will see the benefits your child is getting from class.
+We realize there are so many activities for your child to try out as they learn and grow.
+However, after being in the program for a while, you will see the benefits your child is getting from class.
 It is our view that the singing, dancing and playing (in class and at home) is the best for your child's holistic development: language, movement, math skills, and physical coordination - all in a group setting that builds community.
 While other activities can be fun, too, the primary building block of your child's developmental time should be spent with Musikgarten as it helps foster so many areas of growth.